Wednesday, January 7, 2026

 Participate in online genealogy forums.

 Look around the Internet and see if you find something that seems interesting and relevant.
-Facebook probably hosts the most such forums, but you can find discussion groups and forums outside of that platform, as well.
+Facebook hosts the most such forums, but you can find discussion groups and forums outside of that platform, as well.
+Please make sure to ask questions in online forums to help you learn.

 Most groups have a “Group description”, a “Newbie notes/read this” or a “Beginners FAQ” or something similar.
 Check out these first.
-The description will tell you what the group is discussing, what matters may be raised, and sometimes what matters are not to be discussed.
+The description will tell you what the group is discussing, what matters may be raised, and sometimes what matters are not to be discussed, so you can limit your questions.

 As an example, there are groups dealing with “paper-trail genealogy”.
 Some of these groups may state that “DNA genealogy” is not to be discussed because there are other groups that are dedicated to that subject.
 On Facebook, there is often a “Files section” linked to the group.
 This section often contains reference material relevant to the discussion topic.
-The “Files section” may hold the answer to your question.
+The “Files section” may hold the answer to your question, supporting the information you seek when you ask questions in online forums.

 How to get into these groups?